flame-engine/flame/STYLEGUIDE.md

 * Never include unused or duplicated imports.
 * You must always use relative imports for imports within the Flame library.
 * Omit `./` for relative imports from the same directory.
-* TODO Do/Do not use the imports grouping internally (like component.dart, extensions.dart, etc).
 * Avoid importing groups of APIs internally, for example, importing `lib/effects.dart` just to use `ScaleEffect`.
 * Order your imports by:
   * Three main blocks, each separated by exactly one empty line:
     * Dart SDK dependencies,